GevosoftOfficial/TheOnyxBashProject/README.md

 ## Contributers:
 <br>

 Are you looking for a great starter open source Project?
 Then this is a great place for you!
 The Onyx Bash Project is written in two simple programming languages (Python & Shell-Script) and have a very simple code design.
 We're also trying to make it as easy as possible for beginners/intermediates to submit code and Pull Requests.
-If you want to get inspiration on helping out this project then I highly suggest you checking out our <a href="" target="blank"> Trello Page </a>.
+If you want to get inspiration on helping out this project then I highly suggest you checking out our <a href="https://trello.com/b/flj4E3V5" target="blank"> Trello Page </a>.

 ## Installation:
 <br>